vuejs/vueify/README.md

 This only works for vueify 9+.
 For Vue 1.x / vueify 8.x you can use [vueify-extract-css](https://github.com/rawcreative/vueify-extract-css).

+## Building for Production

+When building for production, follow these steps to ensure smaller bundle size:

+1. Make sure `process.env.NODE_ENV === "production"`.
+This tells `vueify` to avoid including hot-reload related code.

+2. Apply a global [envify](https://github.com/hughsk/envify) transform to your bundle.
+This allows the minifier to strip out all the warnings in Vue's source code wrapped in env variable conditional blocks.

 ## Compiler API

 The compiler API (originally `vue-component-compiler`) is also exposed: